 EXTREME CAUTION MUST BE TAKEN WHEN WORKING ON THIS VALVE.

 THE PIPING SYSTEM MUST BE DEPRESSURIZED AND DRAINED.
 PROPER CARE MUST BE TAKEN.
 CONSULT M.S.D.S.
 (MATERIAL SAFETY DATA SHEETS) INFORMATION REGARDING YOUR SPECIFIC APPLICATION.

-Remove the assembly nut and end connector from the upstream end of the body, or the complete valve body from the piping system.
-Turning the seal retainer clockwise "tightens" the seal on the ball while turning it counter-clockwise "loosens" the seal on the ball.
+Remove the assembly nut and end connector from the "adjust" end of the body, or the complete valve body from the piping system.
+The front face of the seal retainer indicates which direction of rotation tightens or loosens the seal retainer, with the word "tighten" and a directional arrow, and the word "loosen" and a directional arrow.
+Direction of rotation may vary depending on date of manufacture.
 The Assembly nut should be installed on the valve "hand tight".
 Using a strap wrench only the joint may be tightened 1/2 to 3/4 of a turn past hand tight.